benashford/jresp/README.md

 ## TODO

+0. Ensure that closed connections (i.e. server goes down) are known, and that appropriate signals are delivered upstream.
 1. Document pub/sub facilities and connection pool more.
 2. Handling of stopped connections pools, etc.
 3. Try using a single thread for managing groups.